How to Fix Crockery basket wear on Miele G4998SCViSF

 How do I know if my Miele G4998SCViSF crockery basket needs replacing?

 Look for exposed wire tips, rust spots, or cracked vinyl coating on the basket tines.
-These signs indicate the protective coating has failed and could damage your dishes.
+These signs indicate that the protective coating has failed and could damage your dishes.

 Can I repair the crockery basket coating instead of replacing the entire basket?

-Yes, vinyl touch-up paint designed for dishwasher baskets can seal minor exposed wire tips.
+Absolutely, vinyl touch-up paint designed for dishwasher baskets can seal minor exposed wire tips.
 However, widespread rust or structural damage typically requires a full basket replacement.

 Where can I find a genuine replacement crockery basket for the Miele G4998SCViSF?

-Order directly from Miele’s official parts website or an authorized Miele parts dealer using your model number.
+You can order directly from Miele’s official parts website or an authorized Miele parts dealer using your model number.
 Always use genuine Miele parts to ensure proper fit and warranty compliance.